Packing for Campus

 Forms and Policies

-If you wish to petition for a change or exemption regarding your housing assignment, please complete:
+If you wish to petition for a change or exemption regarding your housing assignment, please complete the housing general petition and withdraw form.

 All resident students are expected to review the Student Handbook.